sebischair/mxl-angular/README.md

 # MxL Expression Directive #

-This directive is based on the [CodeMirror (v5)](http://codemirror.net/) code editor control and allows you to easily add a MxL code editor into your web application.
+This directive is based on the [CodeMirror (v5)](http://codemirror.net/) code editor control and allows you to easily add a [MxL](http://131.159.30.153/pages/nnpd6s1j1hsm/MxL-Documentation) code editor into your web application.
 This MxL code editor already supports useful features like MxL-specific syntax highlighting, auto-completion support, and "try it out".

 ### Requirements ###
 * AngularJS 1.3.x

 ### Usage ###

-Load the following script files into your application:
+Clone the repository into your web application directory and load the following script files into your application:

 ```
 #!html